-Even if you are unable to join the study you can still access PrEP by buying from an online pharmacy with a prescription from a GP.
+Even if you are unable to join the study you can still enquire about other ways you may be able to access PrEP.

-If you are experiencing financial hardship and are unable to afford PrEP, PAN offers an assistance coupon scheme to help cover the cost.
+If you are unable to afford PrEP for any reason, PAN offers an assistance coupon scheme to provide free PrEP.

 PrEP is a program